Pituffik Space Base

 It is the northernmost Department of Defense installation, 750 mi north of the Arctic Circle and 947 mi from the North Pole.
 Pituffik's Arctic environment includes icebergs in North Star Bay, two islands (Saunders Island and Wolstenholme Island), a polar ice sheet, and Wolstenholme Fjord.
 The base is home to a substantial portion of the global network of missile warning sensors of Space Delta 4, and space surveillance and space control sensors of Space Delta 2, providing space awareness and advanced missile detection capabilities to North American Aerospace Defense Command (NORAD), the United States Space Force, and joint partners.

 Pituffik Space Base is also home to the 821st Space Base Group and is responsible for space base support within the Pituffik Defense Area for the multinational "Team Pituffik" population.
 The base hosts the 12th Space Warning Squadron (12 SWS), which operates a Ballistic Missile Early Warning System (BMEWS) designed to detect and track ICBMs launched against North America.
 The base is also host to Detachment 1 of the 23rd Space Operations Squadron, part of the Space Delta 6's global satellite control network.
 The airfield's 10000 ft runway handles more than 3,000 US and international flights per year.
 The base is also home to the northernmost deep water port in the world.

-Pituffik Space Base has previously served as the regional hub for nearby installations, including Cape Atholl (LORAN station), Camp Century (Ice Cap Camp), Camp TUTO (Ice Cap Approach Ramp and Airstrip), Sites 1 and 2 (Ice Cap Radar Stations), P-Mountain (radar and communications site), J-Site (BMEWS), North and South Mountains (research sites), and a research rocket firing site.
-It also was essential in the construction and resupply of High Arctic weather stations, including CFS Alert (Alert Airport) and Station Nord.
+The base was formally transferred to the Space Force in 2020 and was renamed Pituffik Space Base in 2023.
+It drew attention during the Greenland crisis of 2025 when Colonel Susannah Meyers, the base commander, was relieved of her command after opposing President Donald Trump's statements about annexing Greenland.